USS Pima County: Naval service

 LST-1081 sailed from Ambridge by the end of January for New Orleans from where she commenced a shakedown cruise in St. Andrews Bay, Florida on 7 February.
-Upon completion of the cruise she was loaded with cargo and dispatched to Pearl Harbor, Hawaii which she reached on 4 April, having transited the Panama Canal on 12 March.
+Upon completion of the cruise she was loaded with cargo and dispatched to Pearl Harbor, Hawaii, which she reached on 4 April, having transited the Panama Canal on 12 March.
 LST-1081 left Pearl Harbor on 19 April and was employed on logistics duties during the later stages of the Pacific War, transferring supplies between various islands.
 She was at Kwajalein Atoll in the Marshall Islands on 8 May, at Roi Namur in the same island group on 20 May and at Guam between 27 May and 10 June.
-She served at Ulithi in the Caroline Islands between 12 and 28 June and at the Japanese island of Okinawa between 4 and 15 July.
+She served at Ulithi in the Caroline Islands between 12 and 28 June and at the Japanese island of Okinawa between 4 and 15 July, shortly after the end of the Battle of Okinawa.
 LST-1081 spent 29 July to 12 August in the Northern Mariana Islands, at Tinian and Saipan and was at Pearl Harbor between 27 and 31 August.

-After the war LST-1081 returned to Saipan on 18 September and between 19 and 25 October was in Manila, the Philippines.
+The Pacific War ended on 2 September 1945; returned to Saipan on 18 September and between 19 and 25 October was in Manila, the Philippines.
 In December she returned to Saipan and was back at Pearl Harbor on 5 January, from which she was ordered to the US west coast.
 From 16 January 1946 she was overhauled at San Francisco, ahead of an anticipated period of inactivation.
-On 1 February she was allocated to the 19th Fleet, when that fleet became the Pacific Reserve Fleet she was assigned to its Columbia River group.
+On 1 February she was allocated to the 19th Fleet and when that fleet became the Pacific Reserve Fleet she was assigned to its Columbia River group.
 LST-1081 was decommissioned on 30 July 1946.